top of page

 The program is segregated into two sections.
 The first two weeks involve numerous workshops on topics such as scientific ethics, contemporary issues in scientific inquiry, data collection and analysis, research practices, lab safety, and more.
 The latter 5 weeks are spent in the lab alongside your mentor, where you make significant contributions to the lab’s research objectives.

 ARISE participants will train in college-level research, professional development, and colloquium and make substantial contributions to their laboratories.
-You can view the subject areas for 2023 over here!
+You can view the subject area over here!

 Cost: No cost